 It's A Human Thing #1 [click title for printable .pdf]

-Whatcha Sayin, Dog? [click title for a double-sided, printable .pdf]
+Whatcha Sayin, Dog? [click title for two-sided, printable .pdf]

 It's true, friends.
 Ivy is just as happy for dogs to pee on it as not (just look around Park Slope and you'll see what I mean).
 So let's plant more ivy in the city!